emard/mbus-circuit/README.md

 Tested with one
 ![Schrack "EPH"](/pic/schrack-kwh-mbus.jpg)
-kWh-meter connected to pins 23 and 24 (both polarities work).
+kWh-meter connected to M-Bus pins 23 and 24 (both polarities work).
 Software used was [python M-Bus implementation](https://github.com/ganehag/pyMeterBus) running on linux with USB-serial module FT232R.